-Still, either of you are a light sleeper, then you’ll probably find this mattress to your liking.
+Still, if either of you is a light sleeper, then you’ll probably find this mattress to your liking.
 When someone moves on one-half of the bed, it’s virtually impossible to tell.
-The motion isolating mattress reacts to weight distribution on your side, but it doesn’t bleed over to the other.
+The motion-isolating mattress reacts to weight distribution on your side, but it doesn’t bleed over to the other.

 One of the questions in Helix’s questionnaire is whether or not you get hot when sleeping.
 If the answer is yes, then they provide extra airflow to keep you cool at night.
 Helix has replaced their heat-trapping latex with the more breathable High-Grade Polyfoam to overcome the hurdle other memory foam mattresses still face.

-Yes they’re cool, but Helix mattresses still aren’t the coolest on the market.
-If reducing body temperature and sleeping cool is the primary requirement from a new mattress, then Helix might not be the ideal selection.
-There are plenty of cooling gel memory foam mattresses for sale that specialize in this issue in particular.
-Then again, if you’re looking for a comfortable, customizable choice that will also keep you from getting too hot at night, then Helix is just fine.
+Yes, they’re cool, but Helix mattresses still aren’t the coolest on the market.
+If reducing body temperature and sleeping cool is the primary requirement of a new mattress, then Helix might not be the ideal selection.
+There are plenty of cooling gel memory foam mattresses for sale that specializes in this issue in particular.
+Then again, if you’re looking for a comfortable, customizable choice to keep you from getting too hot at night, then Helix is just fine.

 Most people don’t stay completely still while they’re sleeping.
 When you roll over, it’s important that your mattress moves with you.
 Point elasticity means that heavier parts of your body will sink while lighter parts of your body remain firm.
 This feature provides better support and means you won’t be locked-in to whichever sleeping position you stated on your original questionnaire.